-Chimney breasts and fireplaces Repair category 2 Notes There is wear and tear to the fire bricks and associated fittings.
+Chimney breasts and fireplaces Repair category 1 Notes There is wear and tear to firebricks and associated fittings.
+If disused fireplaces are to be reopened further advice should be sought to ensure that the chimney flue is intact and suitable for use.
 Flues should ideally be swept and tested on an annual basis.